kekse1/Singularity/README.md

 ## Disclaimer

-⚠️ **FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY**
+**FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY**

-This tool is provided solely for educational purposes and learning.
+This rootkit is provided solely for educational purposes and learning.

 Use responsibly.
 Test only on systems you own or have explicit permission to test.

 ---

-## License
+## Hi

-GPL-3.0 License - See LICENSE file for details

 **Created by MatheuZSecurity**